zolrath/wemux/README.md

 ## Host Commands
 #### wemux start
-  Use `wemux start` to start a wemux session, chmod /tmp/wemux-wemux to 1777 so that other users may connect to it, and attach to it.
-If a wemux session already exists, it will attach to it instead.
+  Use `wemux start` to start a wemux server, chmod /tmp/wemux-wemux to 1777 so that other users may connect to it, and attach to it.
+If a wemux server already exists, it will attach to it instead.
 #### wemux attach
-  Use `wemux attach` to attach to an existing wemux session.
+  Use `wemux attach` to attach to an existing wemux server.
 #### wemux stop
-  Use `wemux stop` to kill the wemux session and remove the /tmp/wemux-wemux socket.
+  Use `wemux stop` to kill the wemux server and remove the /tmp/wemux-wemux socket.
 #### wemux kick *username*
   Use `wemux kick <username>` to kick an SSH user from the server and remove